 The rules on claims that can be made in marketing communications for foods (including beverages and food supplements) have changed dramatically over the last few years.
 This article provides a brief overview of the key points.
 Please see Food: General for more information about the background to Section 15 and the specific AdviceOnline articles for the relevant rulings and more detailed guidance.

-“Nutrition” claims refer to the nutritional benefit of a food and must comply with the criteria set out in the Annex (rule 15.1.1).
+“Nutrition” claims refer to the nutritional benefit of a food and must comply with the criteria set out in the relevant Register (rule 15.1.1).
 For more information, see Food: Nutrition claims.

 “Health” claims are those which refer to a relationship between a food or ingredient and health.
-Health claims may only be made if they are listed as authorised in the EU register (rule 15.1.1).
+Health claims may only be made if they are listed as authorised in the GB (NHC) Register (rule 15.1.1).
 For more information and guidance on whether you can "flex" the wording of health claims, see Food: Health Claims.

 Health claims include slimming and weight loss claims.
 See Weight control: Food and Food Supplements.